mslinn/PFView/README.md

 ## Working with PFView ##
 ### Creating an Instance ###
-Create an `UnTwirl` instance and invoke the `++` method to provide content to be appended to the UnTwirl's instance's internal `StringBuilder` buffer.
+Create an `PFView` instance and invoke the `++` method to provide content to be appended to the PFView's instance's internal `StringBuilder` buffer.
-When the UnTwirl instance has been created, it returns the contents of the buffer as a String - just send that String to the client.
+When the PFView instance has been created, it returns the contents of the buffer as a String - just send that String to the client.
 That's all there is to it!

-There are several ways of creating `UnTwirl` instances:
+There are several ways of creating `PFView` instances:

- * To define a view, define an `object` that extends `UnTwirl`.
+ * To define a view, define an `object` that extends `PFView`.
     The `object` needs to define a method called `apply` which returns `Html`, for Play compatibility.
 This example shows  no arguments, but you can have as many arguments and argument lists as required:
 ````
-object blah extends UnTwirl {
+object blah extends PFView {
   def apply() = Html {
     ++("<h1>This is a test</h1>")
     ++{s"""<p>The time is now ${new java.util.Date}